Debopam92/Deep-Belief-Network-constructed-with-Restricted-Boltzmann-Machines/README.md

 # Deep-Belief-Network-constructed-with-Restricted-Boltzmann-Machines
-The different modules in the code are : RBM.py, DBN.py,MLP.py and SGD.py.
+The experiments were performed on MNIST digit recognition dataset and the CIFAR dataset.
-The experiments were performed on MNIST digit recognition dataset and the Cifar dataset
+Through this project studies have been done on how probabilistic models can be used for learning from data, also how a Deep Belief Network can be implemented without back propagation, experienced Theano making the code for deep learning less rigorous.
+However these networks take a long time to learn the data and requires high performance systems.